Debt limit talks stall as Republicans ‘press pause,’ criticize White House

 As Republicans demand spending cuts and policy changes, Biden is facing increased pushback from Democrats, particularly progressives, not to give in to demands they argue will be harmful to Americans.

+McConnell blamed Biden for having “waited months before agreeing to negotiate” with the speaker.

+“They are the only two who can reach an agreement,” McConnell said in a tweet.
+“It is past time for the White House to get serious.
+Time is of the essence.”

-Democrats particularly refuse the Republican proposal to protect defense and veterans accounts from spending caps, arguing that the cuts will fall too heavily on other domestic programs.
+Democrats are wary of any deal with Republicans, and particularly refuse the Republican proposal to protect defense and veterans accounts from spending caps, arguing that the cuts will fall too heavily on other domestic programs.

 Republicans also want to impose stricter work requirements on government aid recipients.
 Biden has suggested he might be open to considering it, but Democrats in Congress have said is a nonstarter.

 Miller reported from Hiroshima, Japan.
-Associated Press writer Stephen Groves contributed to this report.
+Associated Press Business Writer Stan Choe and writers Stephen Groves and Mary Clare Jalonick contributed to this report.